Included In

 Wrongful Termination Claims

 Further, there are many wrongful termination laws that limit your employer’s right to fire you.
-For example, state and federal anti-discrimination laws make it illegal for companies to fire their employees because of their age, race, color, national origin, disability, gender, marital status, pregnancy, sexual orientation, religion or veteran and military status.
-In addition, numerous laws protect employees from retaliation when they object to something they reasonably believe violates the law.
+For example, state and federal anti-discrimination laws make it illegal for companies to fire their employees because of their age, race, color, national origin, disability, gender, marital status, pregnancy, sexual orientation, religion, ancestry, or veteran and military status.

 Severance Pay